1. What is an Academic Change form?

 15. When does a student apply for graduation?

-The student must apply for graduation at the beginning of his/her senior year.
+The student must apply for graduation at the beginning of his/her senior year (the semester before you intend to graduate).
 To do so, a student must pick up a graduation packet from the Registrar’s Office; this contains step-by-step procedures and deadlines.

 16. What GPA is required to graduate?